-4016: TOBACCO/VAPOR/ELECTRONIC CIGARETTES - USE or POSSESSION: including but not limited to cigarettes vapor/electronic, cigars, chewing tobacco, snuff, matches, lighters or similar items.
+4016: TOBACCO/VAPOR/ELECTRONIC CIGARETTES - USE or POSSESSION: Including but not limited to cigarettes vapor/electronic, cigars, chewing tobacco, snuff, matches, lighters or similar items.
 Students are not to use or have possession of tobacco products at school activities or on school property.
 All tobacco will be confiscated.
 Students in extra-curricular activities may also have additional consequences according the athletic/activities handbook.

-Level

-Gr.6 - 12First Offense

-Parent ContactSecond Offense

-Parent ContactRepeat Offenses

-Parent ContactUp to 3 days ISSUp to 5 days ISSUp to 10 days OSS
+First Offense Parent Contact and up to 3 days ISS Second Offense Parent Contract and up to 5 days ISS Repeat Offense Parent Contact and up to 10 days OSS

+4017: VANDALISM:

-4017: VANDALISM: willfully causing substantial damage or attempting to cause substantial damage to any property, real or personal, belonging to school, staff or students.
+Willfully causing substantial damage or attempting to cause substantial damage to any property, real or personal, belonging to school, staff or students.
 Institutional (school) vandalism is a Class A misdemeanor and will be referred to Law Enforcement Officials.
 If damage exceeds \$2,000, the offense is a Class D felony.
 Both of these classes of offenses will be subject to long-term suspension

-3001: DISRUPTIVE SPEECH or CONDUCT: Conduct or speech, whether verbal, written or symbolic, which materially and substantially disrupts classroom work, school activities or school functions; this also includes using obscenity, obscene gestures, swearing, cursing, etc. or words which are spoken solely to harass, bully, intimidate or injure other people, such as defamation of a person's race, religion or ethnic origin.
+3001: DISRUPTIVE SPEECH or CONDUCT:

+Conduct or speech, whether verbal, written or symbolic, which materially and substantially disrupts classroom work, school activities or school functions; this also includes using obscenity, obscene gestures, swearing, cursing, etc. or words which are spoken solely to harass, bully, intimidate or injure other people, such as defamation of a person's race, religion or ethnic origin.
 Extreme disruptive behavior can be grounds for immediate OSS at all levels.